pemcg/manageiq-automation-howto-guide/chapter17/log_analysis_during_service_provisioning.md

 If we grep for the "Following..
 Followed" message pairs in automation.log during a service provisioning request from a non-admin user, we see some interestings things (here _service\_template\_provision_ is abbreviated to _stp_ for brevity).

-We see the initial automation request being created though the /System/Request/UI\_PROVISION\_INFO entry point...
+We see the initial automation request being created though the /System/Request/UI\_PROVISION\_INFO entry point:

 ```
 Following Rel'ship [miqaedb:/System/Request/UI_PROVISION_INFO#create]